github-xiaogang/woodpecker/plugin.md

 ## Create a plugin:

- 1. Create your service, and implentation it`s action list.
+ 1. Create your service, and implements it`s action list.

  2. Register your service.